 The Freedom Trail continues here with another famous Paul Revere hangout, the fascinating Old North Church.
-But there's more to this historic neighborhood than just history.
+But there's more to the neighborhood than history.
 The city's "Little Italy" (locals don't call it that) is a great place for wandering around.

 6. Hanover Street

-Coffee outlets throughout the city valiantly attempt to serve good espresso and cappuccino; the shops here always succeed — and if they don't, they don't stay in business very long.
-Pair your caffeine with a fresh-baked pastry, settle in at a bakery or caffè, and take in the scene on the North End's main drag.
+Coffee outlets in this area reliably serve good espresso and cappuccino.
+Pair your caffeine with a fresh-baked pastry, settle in at a cafe, and take in the scene on the North End's main drag.
 Top choices: Caffè Vittoria, Mike's Pastry, and Caffè dello Sport.

 7. The Waterfront

-Now downtown Boston's small size pays off: In almost any direction, the gorgeous harbor is a short stroll from the North End.
+In almost any direction, the gorgeous harbor is a short stroll from the North End.
 As the day winds down, you can take a sightseeing cruise from Long Wharf or Rowes Wharf — though a ferry ride from Long Wharf to Charlestown and back may be better for your schedule and budget.
 If cruises aren't for you or are out of season, explore the New England Aquarium or the Boston Children's Museum.
-If those don't appeal to you, head for the nearby Seaport District (also known as the South Boston Waterfront) and visit the Institute of Contemporary Art.
+Otherwise, head for the nearby Seaport District (also known as the South Boston Waterfront) and visit the Institute of Contemporary Art.
 It's a 20- to 30-minute walk or 10-minute cab ride.

-Or — it's not the Waterfront, but bear with me — abandon the sightseeing after the Paul Revere House and go shopping in the Back Bay, starting with a stroll along Newbury Street.
+Or abandon the sightseeing after the Paul Revere House and go shopping in the Back Bay, starting with a stroll along Newbury Street.